markingham77/dqt/README.md

             └── mymacros.jinja
 </pre>

-For our example, we are going to use the json below, which should results in two passes and one fail (the last one).
+For our example, we are going to use the json below, which should result in two passes and one fail (the last one).
 Also, note in the last test how `css` is quoted using the backtick quote.
 All strings should be quoted this way, as the single-quote is reserved for dataframe column names.